firasuke/awesome/README.md

 - [Artix Linux](https://artixlinux.org/): A rolling-release distribution, based on Arch Linux that uses real init systems, because PID1 must be simple, secure and stable
+- [Asterinas](https://asterinas.github.io/): A secure, fast, and general-purpose OS kernel written in Rust and compatible with Linux
 - [Automated Linux From Scratch (ALFS)](https://linuxfromscratch.org/alfs/): A project that creates the generic framework for an extendable system builder and package installer